 - Now you need to make your router pass all DNS requests through this Pi-Hole server.
 Every router is different so you may need to look up how to configure yours if you don’t know how.
 You want to set the first DNS server to the IP address you wrote down.
-I like to set Google DNS as a secondary/backup, which is

 Step 9: Profit

 Enjoy your mostly ad-free browsing and faster network!